Art by Jordi Gonzales in The World of Ice and Fire

 The Andals turned their attention to the Iron Islands a thousand years after their landing on the Fingers.
 As the Andals invaded and settled in the riverlands, westerlands, and the Reach, they began constructing new settlements and stout castles.
 These stronger defenses, combined with the Andals' sailing ability, weakened the grip of the ironborn on the Sunset Sea.
 The Andals then began to invade the Iron Islands in waves, often with the support of rival ironborn lords.

 Rognar II Greyiron, King of the Iron Islands, was defeated by an alliance of Andals with Houses Drumm, Greyjoy, Hoare, and Orkwood.
 According to legend, Harras Hoare was chosen as king through the finger dance, but Archmaester Haereg states Harras became king by marrying the daughter of an Andal warlord.
-The Hoare dynasty were often denigrated by the ironborn, especially by the drowned men, for marrying and allying with Andals, tolerating the Faith and promoting trade instead of reaving.
+The Hoare dynasty were often denigrated by the ironborn, especially by the priests of the Drowned God, for marrying and allying with Andals, tolerating the Faith and promoting trade instead of reaving.
 The new religion never became popular in the Iron Islands and most families of Andal origin eventually converted to the native Drowned God.

 The Andals were a conquering people, but they were greatly outnumbered by the First Men.
 In order to consolidate their control, the Andal warlords and kings often married the wives and daughters of the defeated First Men kings.
 Although most of the First Men eventually converted to the Faith of the Seven, godswoods with heart trees were retained in many castles to prevent religious wars.
 An exception to the spread of the Faith is the Iron Islands, where the native worship of the Drowned God was adopted by the invading Andals.